 Mean score of companies in the Crude Oil Extraction industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Nippon Mining Holdings, Inc.'s score of 34 is higher than 70% of the industry.
+Nippon Mining Holdings, Inc.'s score of 10 is lower than 62% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Nippon Mining Holdings, Inc., headquartered in Japan (JP), currently does not report specific carbon emissions data for the most recent year, as indicated by the absence of emissions figures.
-The company is a current subsidiary of ENEOS Holdings, Inc., which may influence its climate commitments and emissions reporting.
-While Nippon Mining Holdings, Inc. has not set specific reduction targets or climate pledges, it is important to note that it inherits certain climate initiatives and performance metrics from its parent company, ENEOS Holdings, Inc. This includes participation in the Carbon Disclosure Project (CDP) and Climate Action 100+ initiatives, which aim to enhance transparency and accountability in corporate climate strategies.
-As a subsidiary, Nippon Mining Holdings may align its climate commitments with those of ENEOS Holdings, which is actively working towards reducing its carbon footprint and enhancing sustainability practices.
-However, without specific emissions data or reduction targets from Nippon Mining Holdings, a detailed assessment of its climate impact remains limited.
+The company is a current subsidiary of ENEOS Holdings, Inc., which may influence its climate-related initiatives and reporting.
+While Nippon Mining Holdings has not set specific reduction targets or climate pledges, it is important to note that it inherits emissions data and performance metrics from its parent company, ENEOS Holdings, Inc. This relationship suggests that any climate commitments or emissions reductions may be aligned with ENEOS's strategies and targets.
+As a part of the broader industry context, Nippon Mining Holdings is expected to engage in sustainable practices and contribute to the reduction of carbon emissions, reflecting the increasing emphasis on climate action within the mining and energy sectors.
+However, without specific data or commitments from Nippon Mining Holdings, a detailed assessment of its carbon footprint and climate strategies remains unavailable.

 Access structured emissions data, company-specific emission factors, and source documents